JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * Typically, sound outputs made of coils.
 The coil generate electric surge that breaks your Raspberry Pi.
 To hide this, there are some solutions.
 Please search.

-* If you want to check the wave by your oscilloscope, a decoupling capacitor is needed.
-In my experience, a 1-microfarad-capacitor without any attenuator makes the figure of the wave.
+* If you want to check the outputting wave by your oscilloscope, a decoupling capacitor (or a low-pass filter) is needed.
+In my experience, a 1-microfarad-capacitor makes the figure of the wave.
 Besides, if you don't apply any capacitor, pulses of PWM will be directly caught by your oscilloscope and it will breaks the figure of the wave.

 * Sound outputs change your RasPi's electrical status.
 The big problem is the change of the voltage of ground (by means of chassis).
 This may make black-out/brown-out of your RasPi.
 If possible and having your skills, you can apply earth wire with the chassis of your RasPi.